 Prerequisites

-- An HTTPS endpoint - Your webhook receiver must use HTTPS (HTTP is not supported for security reasons)
+Before setting up a webhook, you’ll need:- An HTTPS endpoint - Your webhook receiver must use HTTPS (HTTP is not supported for security reasons)

 - Workspace admin access - Only workspace administrators can create, edit, and delete webhooks